heydenAldana/heydenAldana/README.md

+Hello stranger from somewhere

-- 👋 Hi, I’m @heydenAldana
+- 👋 @heydenAldana
 - 👀 I’m interested in software and web programming
-- 🌱 I’m currently learning the tools to become a Front-End developer.
-- 💞️ I’m looking to collaborate on Web projects or software projects.
+- 💞️ I’m looking to collaborate on web (fullstack) or software projects.

 <!---
 heydenAldana/heydenAldana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.